Azure/azure-powershell/src/App/help/New-AzContainerAppIdentityProviderObject.md

 ```

 ### -DefaultAuthorizationPolicyAllowedApplication
-The configuration settings of the Azure Active Directory allowed applications.
+The configuration settings of the Microsoft Entra ID allowed applications.

 ```yaml
 Type: System.String[]